-If you're wondering how to impress in the public sector, we sum up the top 14 skills and qualities you'll need to make an impact both at the application stage and if you successfully secure a job in this area.
+If you're wondering how to impress in the public sector, we sum up the top skills and qualities you need for the public sector to make an impact both at the application stage and if you successfully secure a job in this sector.

 1. Excellent organisation and negotiating skills

 In any role in the public sector, you'll be required to juggle different projects with varying degrees of priority, along with multiple stakeholders and personalities.
 You may need to influence others as part of your role or negotiate with other departments.